nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

   The response `Bundle` SHALL only contain `Schedule`, `Organization`, `Practitioner` and `Location` resources related to the returned free `Slot` resources.
 If no free slots are returned for the requested time period then no resources should be returned within the response `Bundle`.

+  - The `Location` referenced within the schedule resource SHALL represent the location where the appointment will take place, either a GP Practice where there are no branch surgeries OR a branch surgery (including ODS Site Code where available).
+The referenced location resource SHALL contain a minimum of the name and address of the GP Practice.

 - SHALL include `Practitioner` and `Location` resources associated with Schedule resources in the response bundle ONLY where requested to do so by the consumer using the `_include:recurse=Schedule:actor:Practitioner` and/or `_include:recurse=Schedule:actor:Location` parameters.

 - SHALL manage slot `start` and `end` times to indicate which slots can be considered `adjacent` and therefore be booked against a single appointment as part of a `multi slot appointment booking`.
 Providers are responsible for the implementation of business rules that forbid the booking of non-adjacent slots according to their own practices.